kristopherray/austinfreelancejobs/content/policies/terms.md

 desription: PLEASE READ THESE TERMS AND CONDITIONS OF USE CAREFULLY.
 BY ACCESSING OR USING THIS SITE, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS DESCRIBED HEREIN AND ALL TERMS INCORPORATED BY REFERENCE.
 IF YOU DO NOT AGREE TO ALL OF THESE TERMS, DO NOT USE THIS SITE.
 sitemap:
   priority: 0
+id: policiesPage
 ---

-Last modified: UPDATE DATE
+Last modified: 12.7.2023

 PLEASE READ THESE TERMS AND CONDITIONS OF USE CAREFULLY.
 BY ACCESSING OR USING THIS SITE, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS DESCRIBED HEREIN AND ALL TERMS INCORPORATED BY REFERENCE.
 IF YOU DO NOT AGREE TO ALL OF THESE TERMS, DO NOT USE THIS SITE.

-These Terms of Service and Use (“Terms”) apply to your access to and use of the websites, mobile sites and other online offerings (collectively, the “Website”) provided by CompanyName (the “Organization,” “we,” or “us”) that link to these Terms.
+These Terms of Service and Use (“Terms”) apply to your access to and use of the websites, mobile sites and other online offerings (collectively, the “Website”) provided by Austin Freelance Jobs (the “Organization,” “we,” or “us”) that link to these Terms.
 By accessing or by using our Website, you agree to these Terms, and any terms incorporated by reference.
 If you do not agree to these Terms, do not use our Website.

 We may make changes to these Terms from time to time.
 If we make changes, we will provide you with notice of such changes, such as by sending an email, providing a notice through our Website or updating the date at the top of these Terms.
 Unless we say otherwise in our notice, the amended Terms will be effective immediately, and your continued use of our Website after we provide such notice will confirm your acceptance of the changes.
 If you do not agree to the amended Terms, you must stop using our Website.

-If you have any questions about these Terms or our Website, please contact us at info@CompanyURL.com.
+If you have any questions about these Terms or our Website, please contact us at Kris+AFJ@KristopherRay.com.

 ### ADDITIONAL TERMS